 Hi!
 My name is Rob.

-I'm a software engineer and naturalist in Hamilton, Ontario, Canada.
-For a decade I've been learning bird identification both by eye and ear, and occasionally leading small group birding outings with the Hamilton Naturalists' Club.
+I’m a naturalist and software engineer in Hamilton, Ontario, Canada.
+For a decade I’ve been learning bird identification both by eye and ear, and occasionally leading small group birding outings with the Hamilton Naturalists’ Club.

 In the last few years I’ve also been recording birdsong, both with my handheld setup (iPhone + mic) and with automated bioacoustic recording devices I’ve built or acquired.